Fabiano Freitas: Omonia

 Fabiano signed a one-year deal with Omonia of the Cypriot First Division on 17 October 2019, as a free agent.
 He made his debut three days later, in a 0–0 away draw with Anorthosis Famagusta.
 In January 2020, he sustained an injury which kept him out of action until the abandonment of the season due to the COVID-19 pandemic; on 9 June, he agreed to an extension until 2022.

 On 16 September 2020, Fabiano was in goal for a Champions League qualifier against Red Star Belgrade, saving two attempts in the penalty shootout to help his team reach the group stage of a European competition for the first time in their history.
 He was crowned champion on the domestic front, a first for the club since 2010; as a result, he was voted Footballer of the Year and also renewed his contract until June 2024.

 In the 2021–22 campaign, Fabiano was involved in four shootouts, helping Omonia beat Anorthosis in the Cypriot Super Cup, Flora Tallinn in the third qualifying round of the UEFA Europa League and Ethnikos Achna in the final of the Cypriot Cup; he prevented the opposition from scoring a total of six times.

+On 24 May 2023, Fabiano won the Cypriot Cup for the second year in a row.

+International career

+After six years living in the country, Fabiano became a citizen of Cyprus.
+He won his first cap for its national team on 6 September 2025 aged 37, in a 1–0 away loss against Austria in the 2026 FIFA World Cup qualifiers; he was beaten by a 54th-minute penalty from Marcel Sabitzer.